zz2liu/RnaSeq-HpcPipelines/README.md

 - *Mac: you might want to allow the software by [System preferences - security - open anyway].

 ## 4. Fastq to Gene Count pipelines on a HPC cluster
-- log on to a cluster (ruddle or farnam), then use tmux for later access, [read here for more about tmux](https://gist.github.com/MohamedAlaa/2961058).
+- log on to a cluster (ruddle or farnam), example `ssh zl99@ruddle.hpc.yale.edu`
+- then use tmux for later access, [read here for more about tmux](https://gist.github.com/MohamedAlaa/2961058).
 ```
 tmux a || tmux
 ```
 - locate your sequence files as described in the 'bulk download' section.
 ```
-projectDir={paste your seqDir here)
+projectDir={paste your seqDir here}
 mkdir rawData
 ln -s $projectDir rawData
 ```